Weslley-Prado/Weslley-Prado/README.md

 # Hello, welcome to my profile! 👋

 I am a fullstack developer with a degree in systems analysis and development and a degree in computer engineering.
 I have experience with artificial intelligence and ERP systems.
 I have knowledge and experience in the following programming languages: TypeScript, JavaScript, Java, Python, PHP.
 And the following frameworks and libraries: ReactJs, NodeJs, NextJs, Spring, Django, Bootstrap.
 I have knowledge of HTML and CSS as well.
 I know agile methodologies, namely Scrum and XP.

-Principles for life:
-- "What we can do well to others, let us do it while we can."
-- "Let us not do to others what we would not like them to do to us".
-- "Wisdom is the tree of life".

 * *How to reach me: [Click here: Weslley Prado](https://www.linkedin.com/in/weslleyprado/)*